taataa/tapspace/docs/api/v2/index.md

 - *capturerName*
   - a string.
 One of 'gesture', 'keyboard', 'resize', 'wheel'
 - *opts*
   - options for the capturer.
+Optional.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>